amylour/scoops_pp1/README.md

 ### **How to deploy**

-Github was used to deploy the website.
+GitHub was used to deploy the website.
 These were the steps taken to acheive this:

-1. Login to Github account
+1. Login to GitHub account
 2. Navigate to the project repository, scoops_pp1
 3. Click the Settings button near the top of the page
 4. In the left-hand menu, find and click on the Pages button
-5. In the Source section, choose 'main' from the drop down select branch menu
+5. In the Source section, choose 'main' from the drop-down, select branch menu
-6. Select 'root' from the drop down folder menu
+6. Select 'root' from the drop-down folder menu
 7. Click 'Save' and after a few moments the project will have been made live and a link is visible at the top of the page

 ![screenshot of how to deploy site on github](assets/documentation/deployment.png)